bebop/poly/docs/library-hashing.md

 ## Blake3 Hashing

 The golang team is currently figuring out the best way to implement blake3 into the standard library but in the meantime `poly` provides this special function and method wrapper to hash sequences using blake3.
-This will eventually be deprecated in favor of only using the `GenericSequenceHash()` function and `.hash()` method wrapper.
+This will eventually be deprecated in favor of only using the `GenericSequenceHash()` function and `.Hash()` method wrapper.

 ```go
   // getting our example AnnotatedSequence struct